The more (furniture), the merrier in decoration and interior design

 Reason No. 3: Too much attention is placed on the television

-If I had a dime for every time a client said every seat had to have a perfect view of the TV, I’d be a rich interior designer indeed!
+If I had a dime for every time an interior design client said every seat had to have a perfect view of the TV, I’d be a rich interior designer indeed!
 Not every event in your home is to celebrate a sporting event or host a Bachelor Binge Party.
 Don’t be afraid to put some seating in front of the TV for the times when you plan to entertain and not watch television.
 The Super Bowl is only once a year.
 Remember that when people are over to visit, even if the TV is on, it’s not the sole reason you are together.
-In my experience, when you are visiting in someone’s home and the TV is on, you are still conversing and exchanging dialogue between host and guest.
+In my experience, when you are visiting someone’s home and the TV is on, you are still conversing and exchanging dialogue between host and guest.
 It’s a great idea to have seating available for when conversation is the focus instead of television viewing.